Emmarex/AThousandWaysToDeployModels---tflite/README.md

-# A thousand ways to deploy Machine Learning Model
+# A thousand ways to deploy Machine Learning Model - Deploying Machine Learning Models on Mobile with Tensorflow Lite and Firebase ML Kit

-Repo contains code from my article on [a thousand ways to deploy machine learning models - using Tensorflow Lite]()
+Repo contains code from my article on [https://dev.to/emmarex/deploying-machine-learning-models-on-mobile-with-tensorflow-lite-and-firebase-m-l-kit-4647](https://dev.to/emmarex/deploying-machine-learning-models-on-mobile-with-tensorflow-lite-and-firebase-m-l-kit-4647)

 ### Packages used